upperlinecode/intro-to-react-typescript/README.md

 ### 1. Add types to existing variables.

-Add `string` and `number` type annotations to the two existing variables.
+Add `string` and `number` type annotations to the two existing variables in `AnimalCard.tsx`.
 Be sure that there are no remaining `any` types when you've finished this step.

 ### 2. Add a `voteCount` state.

-Add in an instance of `useState` called `voteCount` to govern the state of the AnimalCard component.
+Add in an instance of `useState` called `voteCount` to govern the state of the `AnimalCard` component - this will replace the existing `voteCount` constant.
 Use the tooltips to determine whether TypeScript has inferred the types correctly - be sure to add an explicit type if not.

 Then wire up the button with the `setVoteCount` function returned by `useState` so that a click of the button increments that animal's vote count.